yuked/Small-AES-analysis/README.md

 # Small-AES-truncated_differential_analysis

+'''sh
-## Personal project, not for other purposes
+Personal project, not for other purposes
+'''

 ### overview
 This is my **undergraduate graduation project** from the School of Cyberspace Security at Shandong University,under the guidance of **Dr. Wang Wei**.